Effective communication creates opportunities, strengthens relationships, helps us meet our goals and builds our confidence.

 What it is not – Assertive communication is not about dominating or controlling.
 Nor is it about allowing others to dominate or control us.

-Here are a few tips to help you build your assertiveness.
+Here are some tips to help you build your assertiveness:

 1. Know Your Objectives

 Take pause and ask yourself what you hope will be the outcome.
 Do you want to put someone at ease?
 Do you want to build a friendship?
 Give direction?
 Receive information?
 Offer an opinion?
 Convey corrective feedback?
 Once you know what you are aiming for, you can think about how to frame your message in a way that will set you up for success.

 Comedians read the crowd; advertisers gear their messages to target groups.
 This is called “knowing your audience”, and we should be mindful of the same concept.
 Have you ever been in a situation where someone starts spouting technical jargon and you have no idea what they are talking about?
 Or throwing out acronyms that are meaningless to you?
 Make sure your words, vocabulary and examples are understandable, appropriate and relevant.

 3. Hear Yourself

 How we say what we say really does matter.
 Our voice should convey ease, comfort and confidence.
 Listen to your voice quality, tone and volume.
 How do you sound to others?
 Can they hear you?
 Are you too loud?
 Is your voice easy to listen to?
 We can’t control all aspects of our voice, but a breath, taking even a moment before responding, and focusing on relaxing can go a long way in making our voice more listenable.

 4. Watch Your Body Language

 Sit up straight, stand up tall.
 Put your shoulders back, place your feet squarely on the floor and look the person you are speaking to in the eye.
 You have every right to be confident.
 Sounds intimidating and for some of us it is – do it anyway.
 Our body language conveys our internal state and perceptions.
 If we want to be assertive we need to not only sound but also look assertive.